 He walked out of the hospital in days on his own power.
 A year later, he was examined and there was no trace of leukemia either.
 Here’s a New Zealand 60 Minutes video clip that covers his story well: https://www.youtube.com/watch?v=VrhkoFcOMII.

 At the Fukushima hot spot, a team of orthomolecular (mega-dose supplement medicine) scientists administered 25 grams of IV C before working and six grams daily of liposomal C to one group of site clean-up workers while giving none to another group.

 The vitamin C crew came back with no signs of radioactive poisoning, while the crew without vitamin C showed high toxicity levels.
 The radiation poisoned group was then given the same IV and liposomal C treatments as the first group, and they all recovered.

 And you can search the archives at Natural Health 365’s Talk Hour for a program where using liposomal C is discussed:

 Or check out these articles that include a video clip of an interview where Dr. Saul talks about curing his pneumonia with high doses of liposomal C:

-Recently I discovered that Dr. Joseph Mercola offers a product that features lypo C in capsule form, so I ordered some of that, too.
+Recently I discovered that *Dr. Joseph Mercola offers a product that features lypo C in capsule form, so I ordered some.
 I got it on special and the price was much less than the lypo-spheric C in packets and much easier to take.
 Would love to see some kind of testing done to see if the capsule form delivers the same level of benefit.
 If so, then that would be the way to go, in my opinion (or make you own following instructions in the videos below).